alantech/alan/anycloud/docs/how-to/aws-postgres.md

 # Persist data to PostgreSQL in AWS

-The guide covers how to deploy a Node.js REST HTTP API to AWS using AnyCloud that also persists data to a PostgreSQL instance in AWS RDS.
+The guide covers how to deploy a Node.js REST HTTP API to AWS using AnyCloud.
+The HTTP server persists data to a PostgreSQL instance in AWS RDS.
 We will use the ORM [Prisma](https://www.prisma.io) and start from their [rest-express](https://github.com/prisma/prisma-examples/tree/latest/typescript/rest-express) example.
 This is one of Prisma's ready-to-run example projects demonstrating a backend-only HTTP server written using Typescript, Node.js and [Express](https://expressjs.com).
 The REST endpoints use Prisma to persist and retrieve data from a PostgreSQL instance.

-All the code from this guide can be found in this [template repository](https://github.com/alantech/anycloud-node-aws-psql) which you can use to [create a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) for your AnyCloud project.
+All the code from this guide can be found in this [template repository](https://github.com/alantech/anycloud-node-aws-psql) which you can use to [create a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) as a starting point for your project.

 ## Create a PostgreSQL instance on AWS RDS